 - Be specific to your goals before beginning your market research.

-- Understanding market trends, use market reports and other data and identify the information you need.
+- Understanding market trends, using market reports, and other data, and identifying the information you need.

 - Identify your target audience and understand your customers’ needs.